jasomdotnet/digital-nomad/readme.txt

 = 1.0.8 =
 * Added sample about/menu code into a post-installation instructions due to problem with starter-content
 * Released: March 4, 2020

+= 1.0.9 =
+* Fixed bug when bLazy lazyload disabled
+* Added option to scale logo when about/menu text has only 3 lines
+* Linked YT video tutorial from post-install configurations
+* Released: March 6, 2020

 Initial release